WILD. ANCIENT. PHENOMENAL.

 Tourism Australia & Graham Freeman

-Venture into the dark to catch the magic of Tasmania’s Southern Lights (Aurora Australis).
+Venture into the dark to catch the magic of Tasmania’s Southern Lights, aka the Aurora Australis.
 It’s possible to see this spectacle year-round, though the best months for display are May to September.
 And while it’s possible to see the lights from anywhere in Tasmania, the best locations are free of light and have unobstructed views to the south.
 Even better, pack a camera to capture the show.

-Do you love chasing rainbows?
-Here you will see nature’s most fleeting phenomenon fill the skies on a regular basis.
+Nature’s most fleeting phenomena fill the skies frequently.
 This is because Tasmania has the ideal combination of latitudinal position, cloud patterns, low-hanging sun and clear skies to create rainbows.
 Don’t be surprised if you see more than one spectacular display of colour a day.
 We don’t just do rainbows, we do double and triple rainbows.

 Step back in time